chebpy/chebpy/README.rst

 representation of the identity function on the interval ``[0,10]`` and assigned this to a computer variable ``x``.
-This particular representation has length 2, meaning that it is a degree one polynomial defined via two degrees of (i.e. a linear function).
+This particular representation has length 2, meaning that it is a degree one polynomial defined via two degrees of freedom (as you would expect of a linear function).

-Arbitrary functions of the variable ``x`` can now be computed.
-For instance here is the specification of a function ``f`` that oscillates with two modes.
+An intuitive set of composition-like operations can now be performed.
+For instance here is the specification of a function ``f`` that oscillates with two modes:

 .. code:: python